 A well-drained potting mix is the best soil for olive trees in pots.
 Such potting soil is a mix of equal parts of peat, sand, perlite or bark, and organic matter.
+As well, it can be a mixture of sand, silt, and clay.
 These are the structures you need to allow water and air circulation, as well as the formation of adequate root systems for nutrient uptake.

 The ideal potting mixture will also contain micronutrients like potassium, nitrogen, and phosphates, which are complemented by micronutrients.